mz026/rail-routing/README.md

 Arrived!! 🥳🥳🥳
 ```

-### Suggest the routes from two stations with travelling time considered.
+### Suggest the routes between two stations with travelling time considered.

 Run it by: